JerryfromBrooklyn/project/MatchingSystemImplementationDocumentation.md

 *   **Table Name Inconsistency:** Found inconsistent references to DynamoDB tables with some code using 'shmong-face-data' and others using 'face_data'. **Resolution:** Standardized all table references to consistently use 'shmong-face-data', particularly in FaceStorageService.js.
 *   **API Endpoint Misalignment:** Identified that front-end expected API endpoints that weren't properly implemented or aligned with back-end resources. **Resolution:** Created API Gateway resources matching front-end expectations, though some endpoints (login, register, face registration, photo upload) still require additional implementation.
 *   **Package Dependency Conflicts:** Encountered incompatible Uppy package versions and missing dependencies causing build and runtime issues. **Resolution:** Updated package.json with corrected versions and added missing dependencies, though some package conflicts remain.
-*   **API Gateway Integration Issues:** Despite setting up Lambda functions and API Gateway resources with correct integrations, API endpoints return "Missing Authentication Token" errors. **Partial Resolution:** Created and deployed Lambda functions for all required endpoints, integrated them with API Gateway, and added proper permissions.
-Further investigation is needed to resolve "Missing Authentication Token" errors, which might be related to API Gateway configuration, resource path issues, or authorization settings.
+*   **API Gateway Integration Issues:** Despite setting up Lambda functions and API Gateway resources with correct integrations, API endpoints return 502 "Internal server error" responses. **Resolution:** The issue was related to Lambda function handlers not being correctly specified.
+We updated the handler names to match the file structure and added proper handler exports.
+*   **DynamoDB Key Schema Issue:** The face registration Lambda function was using `userId` as the key in DynamoDB queries, but the table uses `id` as the primary key. **Resolution:** Updated the Lambda function to use `id` as the key in DynamoDB queries, which fixed the schema validation error.
+*   **Face Detection Quality Issues:** Users attempting to register with poor quality images were getting generic errors. **Resolution:** Enhanced error handling to provide specific feedback when no face is detected in the image.
+*   **Lambda Function Permission Issues:** Lambda functions could not be invoked by API Gateway due to missing permissions. **Resolution:** Added required permissions for API Gateway to invoke Lambda functions using the Lambda add-permission command.

 ## 6. Next Steps & Future Improvements